ivaivalous/jenxt/README.md

  - Unit tests :) :)
  - Parameters in requests
  - Request parameters and body validation
- - Automatic pick up of configuration and script changes
+ - DONE - Automatic pick up of configuration and script changes
  - Authentication of requests to Jenxt
  - Password encryption
  - CI